Ishfaq-code/Recallify/README.md

 Recallify is an AI driven webapp powered by Gemini to help students study using active recall

 ## Frontend
+### Prerequistes
+- Node is installed on your machine

 After cloning the repo, navigate into the frontend directory using ```cd Frontend\frontend``` and simply run ```npm install``` to install all the frontend directories.
 To start the frontend server make sure you are in the correct directory and run ```npm run dev```

 ## Backend